flutter/plugins/packages/firebase_auth/README.md

 ### After authentication

 After a successful authentication, you will receive a `FirebaseUser` object.
 You can use this object to check if the email is verified, to update email, to send verification email and so on.
-See the [FirebaseUser](https://pub.dartlang.org/documentation/firebase_auth/latest/firebase_auth/FirebaseUser-class.html) API documentation for more details on the `FirebaseUser` Object.
+See the [FirebaseUser](https://pub.dartlang.org/documentation/firebase_auth/latest/firebase_auth/FirebaseUser-class.html) API documentation for more details on the `FirebaseUser` object.

 #### iOS setup